When creating a Niche Website, with WordPress or another CMS, what you want is to help your user find various things on your site.

 This plugin adds a little Anchor button to your editor toolbar which is shown in a red square in this screenshot:

-So first I suggest you click to the left side of your section title.
+So first I suggest you click on the left side of your section title.
 There is how I did it for this section:

 Then click that new button in your editor toolbar.
 That presents a popup window where you can type the title all in lowercase with dashes instead of spaces between words, like so: